Laparoscopic Cholecystectomy

 Laparoscopic cholecystectomy (key-hole gallbladder removal) is an advanced key-hole surgery that is currently performed by the surgeons at Anderson Moores.
 The procedure is performed via a small 2.5-3cm incision just behind the umbilicus (this slightly bigger incision size is needed to allow extracting the diseased gallbladder from the abdomen) and additional one or two very small 5-10mm incision on either side of the abdomen.

-The most common indication is treatment of early gallbladder mucocoele (please see the information sheet on our website for a more in-depth discussion on gallbladder mucocoele).
+The most common indication is treatment of early gallbladder mucocele (please see the information sheet on our website for a more in-depth discussion on gallbladder mucocele).
 Patients with recurrent gallbladder infections (bacterial cholecystitis) are potential candidates for keyhole surgery as well.

 Case selection is paramount and not all patients with gallbladder mucocoele are candidates for keyhole surgery.
 Emergency cases, cases with concern about impending gallbladder rupture and wall compromise as well as patients with significant increase of bilirubin and biliary duct distension/obstruction (who may need duct flushing via open surgery) are not suitable.
 Good candidates for laparoscopic cholecystectomy are cases that are elective, have early gallbladder mucocoele, no elevation or only mild elevation of bilirubin or cases with refractory bacterial cholecystitis.